kth-mda/ldvis/README.md

 ### Checkout, build and run

 ```
-git clone git@github.com:FindOut/oslc-schema-viewer.git
+git clone git@github.com:FindOut/ldvis.git
-cd oslc-schema-viewer
+cd ldvis
 npm install
 npm start
 ```
-The last command starts a proxy server and opens a web browser that after some seconds will show the Domain Specification View for the offis bugzilla OSLC catalog.
+The last command starts a proxy server and opens a web browser that after some seconds will show the user interface.

 If you dont have the git command line installed, you may download the code as a zip from the github web ui.
-# ldvis